Occupational Therapy Goals: The Complete Guide

 OT goal writing: the ultimate guide

-We have all been there, trying to figure out what is the best way to write good occupational therapy goals… why is this sometimes so hard? ugh
+We have all been there, trying to figure out what is the best and easiest way to make OT goal writing successful, but why is this sometimes so hard?

 See, I was randomly looking through the Occupational Therapy Treatment Ideas & Information Facebook page the other day (it is a HUGE group with tons of ideas!), when I came across a post about an OT that was talking about difficult it was for her to write goals beyond the typical ADL.